bruce/node-temp/README.md

 Copyright
 ---------

 Copyright (c) 2010-2012 Bruce Williams.
-See LICENSE for details.
+This software is licensed under the MIT License, see LICENSE for details.